lukasturcani/stk/docs/source/basic_examples.rst

     $ pip install pymongo

 Documentation for installing, and making sure your local MongoDB is working properly, can be found here__.
-Believe me, this is easy to do and worth it.
+Trust me, this is easy to do and worth it.

 __ https://api.mongodb.com/python/current/